-4 out of 5 people with bladder cancer have NMIBC3
+4 out of 5 people with bladder cancer have NMIBC

 For NMIBC that is likely to keep growing (intermediate or high risk), BCG is a common first therapy.
-But for an estimated 30 to 40 percent of patients, BCG therapy may not work long term.4 If BCG therapy doesn't work or stops working, there are only a few approved treatment options to try before surgical removal of the bladder is recommended.
-But there are reasons for people with BCG-unresponsive NMIBC to feel hopeful-a new treatment that may help them keep their bladder, ANKTIVA plus BCG.
+But for an estimated 30 to 40 percent of patients, BCG therapy may not work long term.
+If BCG therapy doesn't work or stops working, there are only a few approved treatment options to try before surgical removal of the bladder is recommended.
+But there are reasons for people with BCG-unresponsive NMIBC to feel hopeful-a treatment approved by the U.S. FDA in April 2024, which may help them keep their bladder: ANKTIVA plus BCG.

-If You Have Been Diagnosed with BCG-Unresponsive NMIBC CIS Disease and are Interested in ANKTIVA, Here is What You Need to Know:
+If You Have Been Diagnosed with BCG-Unresponsive NMIBC CIS Disease and are Interested in ANKTIVA®, Here is What You Need to Know: